 \subsubsection{Domain-specific Batch Normalization Layer}

-This layer performs unsupervised domain adaption on SPD manifold.
+This layer performs UDA on SPD manifold.
 This layer separates domain-specific information from the data in the form of BN statistics (mean and variance) and transforms the domain-specific data to domain-invariant data.
-It consists of multiple BN layers where each layer is devoted to one domain and captures domain-specific data statistics (mean and variance) to normalize the data accordingly.
+It consists of multiple BN layers where each layer is devoted to one domain and captures domain-specific data statistics to normalize the data accordingly.

 For a fixed batch size of $b$, batches are generally constructed with the same number of examples from different domains, so that the domains are uniformly represented.
 Since the batch size is fixed during training, an increase in the number of source domains leads to less number of samples per domain, and higher batch-specific noise.
-Thus, momentum DSBN is proposed, where two sets of running Fréchet mean is computed for each domain to be used in training and testing phase respectively.
+Thus, momentum DSBN is proposed, where two sets of running Fréchet means are computed for each domain to be used in training, and testing phase respectively.
 We construct this layer with multiple SPD batch normalization layers with momentum that have dedicated momentum parameters $\gamma_{source}$ and $\gamma_{target}$ for source and target domains, respectively.
 The operations performed by this layer can be expressed as: